welainom/BlueStamp-Engineering-William-Liu/index.md

 # Ball Tracking Robot:

 I chose the Ball Tracking Robot as my main project.
-It uses a computer vision Python library called OpenCv to detect if the ball is present within the camera frame, and then it controls motors and navigates the robot towards the ball.
+It uses a computer vision Python library called OpenCV to detect if the ball is present within the camera frame, and then it controls motors and navigates the robot towards the ball.
 The robot uses a Raspberry Pi minicomputer, cameras, DC motors, and ultrasonic sensors to detect objects that might cause a crash.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|